What Is the Village

 2

-Is this a values question requiring human judgment?
+Is this a values question that requires human judgment?
+If so, the AI defers rather than answering.

 -